 Last Updated on

 In the past, both children and adults visited the dentist and were referred to an orthodontist when straightening issues were involved.
 It was a simple process that covered all of your dental needs.
 Currently, there are Internet companies that advertise direct-to-consumer braces that will presumably straighten your teeth by skipping the orthodontist altogether.
 It’s time to take a close look at these products and what you need to know before choosing a straightening solution.
+In this post, we’ll show you why you need in-house expert care.
+Let’s get cracking.

 - 1 Direct-to-Consumer Braces